Skip to content

 Annual premium paid for ready meals and convenience purchases

-Calculate annual premium paid for convenience food and ready services versus making/doing yourself.
-Enter ready meals weekly and see the result instantly.
+Calculate the annual premium paid for convenience food and ready services versus making or doing the same things yourself.

 What this tool does